Saransh-cpp/Saransh-cpp.github.io/_pages/opensource.md

 Below is a list of projects I am involved with (as a maintainer, member, core-developer, contributor).
 I do NOT maintain all of the projects listed below.
 In fact, I am not even a "collaborator" for some of the projects mentioned here, but all of these projects have some significant contributions from me.
 I also voluntarily supervise students for programs like **[Google Summer of Code](https://summerofcode.withgoogle.com)**.

+Rest of my contributions on GitHub are scattered across Numerical Computing and HPC (Scientific Python + PyData + NumFOCUS affiliated) libraries.

 ---

 ## GitHub user